Dreaming with digital

 Although discerning the importance of technology trends can be a challenge, tools like the Gartner Hype Cycle help leaders understand the maturity of emerging technologies and when they might be practically applied to achieve specific business goals.
 Similarly, the threat posed by new digital start-ups can seem fleeting to established players as new entrants initially flare and fizzle out.
 However, as the flow of funding reaches a critical mass in a sector, new players are able scale at incredible speed leaving industry incumbent far behind.
 Therefore leaders need to keep close tabs on where early stage investment is happening in their industry and how fast it is growing.

-Make data the foundation
+Make data the foundation of business

 The third principal to guide leaders in developing their digital vision is to make data the foundation of their business.
 In the digital economy data is the critical blood supply that oxygenates every part of the business.
 By establishing the importance of your data to your organisation's digital transformation, incumbents can better equip themselves to fight new digital native companies that are data-driven from day one.
 Whether you want to leverage customer data with machine learning or, apply artificial intelligence to optimise manufacturing processes, every business needs to consider how they will capture, analyse, and share data in their digital vision.

-Dream big Dream bold
+Dream big, Dream bold

 Fourth, but perhaps most importantly, leaders need to dream big and bold when it comes to digital.
 In a post-COVID world where digital is the default way of doing business, an incremental approach won't cut it anymore.
 In fact, the current decade will likely see a multifold acceleration in digital technologies as advances in key technologies like artificial intelligence, augmented reality, additive manufacturing, robotics, and genomics begin to converge.
 Therefore leaders must set ambitious and transformative goals that stretch their organisations and force the business to reimagine every aspect of activities in the light of digital.
 Further, in formulating this vision leaders must demonstrate a willingness to embrace risk and build a culture of digital experimentation.